• Skip to primary navigation

 Can I Freeze Homemade Alfredo Sauce?

-No, typically it's not a good idea to freeze this alfredo recipe.
+No, freezing this Alfredo recipe is not typically a good idea.
 The reason is due to the heavy cream.
-Many dairy products don't do well when frozen because they break down.
-If you do freeze the alfredo sauce, you will immediately notice it has a weird and almost gritty texture to it.
-The flavor will not be that great either.
+Many dairy products don’t do well when frozen because they break down.
+If you freeze the Alfredo sauce, you will immediately notice it has a weird and almost gritty texture.
+The flavor will not be that great, either.

-I recommend if you can't eat it all to just refrigerate it for up to 4 days.
-Keep in a glass jar with a lid or another airtight container for best results.
+I recommend if you can’t eat it all refrigerate it for up to 4 days.
+Keep in a glass jar with a lid or airtight container for best results.

 What brands of gnocchi are gluten free?

 There are several great brands of gluten free gnocchi.
 My favorite is by DeLallo.
-Trader Joe's sells a great cauliflower gnocchi.
-Capello's makes a grain-free paleo gnocchi (in freezer sections of many grocery stores.)
+Trader Joe’s sells great cauliflower gnocchi.
+Capello’s makes grain-free paleo gnocchi (in freezer sections of many grocery stores.)

 Optional tips and substitutions: